GoktugGuvercin/DrugProteinAnalysis/README.md

 This repository is dedicated to drug and protein analysis.
 It will higlight theoretical knowledge-base together with related deep learning projects.

-1. Cancer Drugs:
+1. Cancer Drugs
-2. Protein Database:
+2. Protein Database
-3. Protein Families:
+3. Protein Families
-4. Protein-Protein Interaction Networks:
+4. Protein-Protein Interaction Networks
-5. Protein LLM Embeddings:
+5. Protein LLM Embeddings

 ## ProteinDB